Expressions

 )

-If join type is omitted it defaults to AND.
+If the join_type parameter is not specified, it defaults to “AND”.

 Note

-Q objects without filter arguments are considered NOP and will be ignored for the final query (regardless on if they are used as AND or OR param)
+Q objects without filter arguments are treated as no-operation (NOP) and are excluded from the final query, regardless of whether they are used in AND or OR operations.

 not_third_events = await Event.filter(~Q(name='3'))